ChristopherWerby/code-modules/README.md

 *	Click for demo Sample Website: [sample.codemodules.net][2].
 	*	This [GitHub repo][3] contains the source code for the Sample Website so that you can take it apart and see how it works in practice.

 *	Click for the starter files for modules at [app/modules-starter/][4].
-You can download this, rename it `app/modules/`, and alter them for your own projects.
+You can download them, rename the containing folder `app/modules/`, and alter them for your own projects.

 Other than Pipsqueak’s logo, Code Modules is open source under the MIT license.